 With respect to the transferability rules under §6418, the guidance on these provisions should make it clear that a taxpayer that makes the §6417 election for the first five years of the §§ 45Q, 45V, or 45X credits would be allowed to make an election to transfer the credits under those sections for each of the remaining years in the credit window for those credits.
-In addition, if the taxpayer makes the election to terminate the previously made §6417 election, IRS should make it clear that transferability would be available for the year in which the revocation election is made and all subsequent years in the credit window.
+In addition, if the taxpayer makes the election to terminate the previously made §6417 election, transferability would be available for the year in which the revocation election is made and all subsequent years in the credit window.